-The hooks are located on the front and 3rd row seatbacks.
+The hooks are located on the front seatbacks.

 To use the hook on the seatbacks, push the lower side of the hook and pull it out.

 Do not apply a total load of more than 9 Ib (4 kg) to the hook.